 To avoid infections, head to the loo and pee after sex (it washes everything all out), jump in the shower or have a little ‘basin’ wash after having sex.
-UTIs can contribute to issues like incontinence, even in teens, so it’s important to stay on top of this one!
+UTIs can contribute to issues like incontinence, even in young women, so it’s important to stay on top of this one!

 - It’s so not normal to pee a bit when you laugh